ARCHER2-HPC/archer2-website/_maintenance/2024–01-10_gpu_integration3.md

 start_date: TBC
 end_date:
 system: ARCHER2
-impact: Users will be able to connect to ARCHER2 and access their data.
-Jobs will run but there will be several periods when users will be unable to submit jobs and new user jobs will not start.
-If you experience issues, please wait a few minutes and then try to submit the job again.
+impact: Running jobs will continue but users will not be able to submit new jobs.
+Users will be notified when job submission is available again.
 reason: Integrating the GPU nodes into ARCHER2
 ---